leta199/Simulation-Conditional-Probability/README.md

 # Simulation-Conditional-Probability

-Programming conditional probaility in R of two dice rolls.
+This project focuses on created reuseable functions in R that can be part of a larger program.
+It calculates conditional probability

+Using stochastic simulations to predict the probability of a first dice roll given the sum of two dice rolls.
+This project will cover:

+- Simualtion creation using loops
+- Creation of reauseable function
+- Test of the function (Edge cases, error messages and extreme values)

 ## HOW IT'S MADE
-Languages used: R verion (4.5.1)
+Languages used: R version (4.5.1)
 Environement: RStudio
 Packages: `testthat`